SoheebAmin/JavaFX_Consultancy_Scheduing_System/README.md

 ![Customers Dashboard](/screen_shots/Customers_Dashboard.png?raw=true "Customers Dashboard")

 A successful login takes the user to the customer dashboard.
 Here, they can add, modify, and delete customers.
+However, customers with existing appointments cannot be deleted before their associated appointments are removed.
 There is also a reports page and a dashboard for appointments.
 All customer data is pulled from the MySQL server, and pushed back upon modification.

 ## Add Customer